Are you afraid of sharing your story?

 It’s because deep down we are all the same.

 Fears.
 Dreams.
 Insecurities.
 Worries.
-Deep down, it’s all the same.
+Deep down, it’s all (mostly) the same.

 We want people to like us.
 We want to do well in life.
-We want to be valuable, and we want to be happy.
+We want to be valuable, and we want to find meaning.

 Deep down, we’re all the same.